filras/D0018E-Webshop/README.md

 This will download all required components (including the DB) and run the web server (frontend and API) on port 80.
 To try the webshop out, simply visit [http://localhost](http://localhost) in your favorite browser.

+### Note on admin users

+As the website admin, create a user with the "email" field set to `admin`.
+This will make your user into an admin user, which can be used to give other users admin privileges.

 ## To setup for development:

 The project can also be deployed locally without having to run the full `docker compose` build procedure.
 You can run the backend, the frontend, or both as completely separate modules during the development process.